 Factors contributing to depressive symptomology are multifaceted, but research has suggested higher levels of internalizing behaviors are associated with media use (Houghton et al., 2018; Maras et al., 2015; Twenge, Joiner, Rogers, & Martin, 2018).
 These findings are especially relevant because over 70% of American teenagers (age 13-18) have, or have access to, a smartphone (Lenhart, 2015) and are spending nearly 9 hours a day on entertainment media (i.e. media outside of school and homework; Rideout, 2016).
-In conjunction with the rise in new media, research has also shown an increase in media-multitasking (engaging in multiple forms of media at once).
+In conjunction with the rise in new media, research has also shown an increase in media-multitasking (i.e., engaging in multiple forms of media at once).
 While these results are somewhat disheartening, research has found that parental monitoring of their child’s media may be an effective way to attenuate the potentially negative effects of media use.
 Thus, the purpose of the current study was to better understand the role of parental media monitoring on adolescents’ internalizing behavior via reduced time spent with media using a national sample of adolescents, ages 10-20.

 Media Use and Internalizing behavior

 Media use has been associated with higher levels of internalizing symptomology during adolescence, which may be explained, at least in part, by the media practice model (Steele & Brown, 1995).
 The media practice model addresses the intentions of individuals in selecting media, the ways in which individuals interact with media, and the ways in which individuals apply media to their life.
 Media selection may occur because of biological or environmental factors, or simply out of convenience.
 Media interaction is the way that an individual interacts with media and interprets various messages.
 Media application is the way that the media messages are internalized and applied in day-to-day interactions.
-The media practice model gives us insights into why media may be associated with internalizing problems, and raises issues of direction of effects.
-For example, the notion of media selection may suggest that adolescents’ with internalizing symptomology select certain types of media as a means to cope with a negative emotional state.
+The media practice model gives us insights into why media may be associated with internalizing problems and raises issues of direction of effects.
+For example, the notion of media selection may suggest that adolescents with internalizing symptomology select certain types of media as a means to cope with a negative emotional state.
 In turn, or on the other hand, interaction with negative or isolating media may lead to increased levels of internalizing symptoms (Marino et al., 2016; Rubin, 1994; Spada, Langston, Nekcevic, Moneta, 2008), especially if harmful media messages are applied and internalized.
 Previous researchers have theoretically argued that it is not media use itself that is causing adolescents’ internalizing symptoms, but rather factors related to the content of the media and adolescents’ reasons for using the media.
 Indeed cross-sectional, self-report studies suggest that adolescents who are prone to being bored (Elhai, Vasquez, Lustgarten, Levine, & Hall, 2017) and who envy what they see on others’ social media sites (Tandoc, Ferrucci, & Duffy, 2015) are more likely to be depressed after engaging with the media than adolescents who are not using the media to alleviate boredom and do not feel envious of what they see online.
 Taken together, this theoretical model and empirical research suggest that the link between media use and adolescents’ internalizing symptomology is likely bidirectional.